MarcusZeal/mystara-isle-canon/content/Sessions/Session 3.md

 **Runes on the Door**:

-- **Inscription**: "To proceed beyond this door, the key you must secure.
-Seek the pool where spirits dwell, and retrieve what lies beneath their spell."
+- **Inscription**: "To proceed beyond this frame, a key you must obtain.
+Seek the pool where spirits dwell, and retrieve what lies inside the well."

 #### Investigation